avenky72/K8s_Projects/README.md

 ![image](https://github.com/user-attachments/assets/c7708f78-7d35-43c9-9a20-87282b5f73b0)

-Now the reployment is completed.
+Now the deployment is completed.

 Next Steps to do port forwarding for both MySQL and Webapp deployment pods using 'kubectl port-forward'